One For Your Mental Library

 Worth a read.

-32 responses to “One For Your Mental Library”
+32 Responses to “One For Your Mental Library”

-1. bikebubba Avatar
+1. bikebubba Says:

 I’m just about persuaded.
 You can adapt an AR platform for .30, can’t you?

-2. The Big Stink Avatar
+2. The Big Stink Says:

 You’re going to monitor and edit stupidity in the gun debate?
 You’ll never sleep.

-3. Mitch Berg Avatar
+3. Mitch Berg Says:

 Depends on what you mean by “.30”.